avniproject/avni-docs-temp/test-prompts.md

 The responsible user can track and act on these referrals even when offline.

----
+# File:

-**Q: How can I manage cases that get closed and reopened?**
+## How can I manage cases that get closed and reopened?

-A: Managing Cases that Get Closed and Reopened in Avni
+Managing Cases that Get Closed and Reopened in Avni

 Cases Configured as Programs